-An architectural exploration of the of Dziga Vertov in the film Man with a Movie Camera that resulted in three concept models.
+Architectural exploration of Dziga Vertov in the film Man with a Movie Camera that resulted in three concept models.
 The main model emphasis the heaviness of this camera in combination with his own agile and balancing movements in the industrializing Russia of 1929.

 Imagery from a frost beaten landscape.
 The nature form abstract pattern when the new fallen snow barely covers the ground.

 Per is out and sailing, try to find the joy of life.

 I was following Per Eriksson during one of the legs of his trip across Baltic sea during 2013.
 During some days in September we sailed from Åbo to Mariehamn in Åland, the last day it was storm and the wind reached 19 m/s.